merterun/marketing-portfolio/README.md

 # Digital Marketing Portfolio - Mert Ali Erün

 ## About Me
-I am a specialized email marketing and SEO professional with strong project management capabilities and data analytics expertise.
-Over the past 6 years, I've focused primarily on executing complex email marketing campaigns and SEO strategies while simultaneously managing large-scale marketing projects across diverse industries, from SaaS and legal tech to production, aerospace and e-commerce.
-My experience spans working with global enterprises like Unilever, DuPont, JAMS, Wolters Kluwer and Shimano, as well as startups, giving me a unique perspective on both tactical email marketing execution and strategic project delivery across different scales and sectors.

-Currently serving as a Digital Marketing Manager at NMQ Digital, I lead email marketing operations and SEO initiatives across EU, EMEA, Benelux, and US markets while managing the project lifecycle for complex, multi-market campaigns.
-My approach combines deep technical email marketing expertise with systematic project management methodologies, allowing me to deliver both high-performing campaigns and seamless project execution with measurable results.
+I'm a digital marketing professional specializing in marketing automation and product marketing for B2B and SaaS companies.
+Over the past six years, I've built and executed multi-market campaigns, managed complex technical integrations, and led cross-functional projects for global enterprises including DuPont, Wolters Kluwer, Unilever, Shimano, and JAMS across EMEA, APAC, and US markets.My expertise centers on email marketing, automation workflows, and technical implementation.
+I design responsive templates, build automated campaigns in platforms like Marketo and Eloqua, manage CRM integrations with Salesforce, and coordinate with IT, legal, and sales teams to deliver measurable results.
+I approach problems analytically and handle both strategic planning and hands-on execution.

 ## Core Competencies & Technical Expertise